-Depends: It depends on whether you have mitral valve regurgitation and how severe.
-There are a lot of mvp diagnosed patients who actually do not have it per the new criteria, so any further advice I would give you would be mere speculation because I do not even know if you truly have mvp.
+Depends: It depends on whether or not you have mitral valve regurgitation and how severe.
+There are a whole lot of mvp diagnosed patients who actually do not have it per the new criteria, so any further advice i would give you would be mere speculation because I do not even know if you truly have mvp.
 However, in the absence of mitral regurgitation, mvp is not serious. ...Read moreSee 2 more doctor answers

 My echocardiogram said I have anterior leaflet thickening of the mitral valve--what does that mean?

 Incidental finding: Anterior leaflet thickening is not an uncommon finding and is usually seen incidentally.
 It is of little clinical significance if it is not associated with more than mild regurgitation or "leakage" of the mitral valve, restriction in opening of the valve, or other structural heart disease.
 So essentially, if the rest of the echo is normal probably nothing to worry about. ...Read moreSee 1 more doctor answer